alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 # Motivation
 In a 2008 crash analysis report, the state of Georgia had an estimate of 342,534 traffic accidents.
-Out of which, 133,555 individuals were injured and 1,703 were dead.
-On an average, Georgia faces around 1,000 traffic accidents per day.
+Out of which, 133,555 individuals were injured, and 1,703 were dead.
+On average, Georgia faces around 1,000 traffic accidents per day.

-One explanation for higher crash rates in Georgia roads is that extreme road conditions due to weather (e.g. rain, snow, ice) create potential safety hazards.
-Such potential safety hazards include, but not limited to: driver(s) lose complete control of vehicle(s), improper lane change, or obstruction of visibility.
-The United States Department of Transportation Road Weather Management Program reports that annual averages from 2007-2016 show 15% of vehicle crashes occurred due to wet pavements with 10% due to rain, 4% due to snow, and 3% due to ice [1].
+One explanation for higher crash rates on Georgia roads is that extreme road conditions due to weather (e.g. rain, snow, ice) create potential safety hazards.
+Such potential safety hazards include, but are not limited to: driver(s) losing complete control of vehicle(s), improper lane changes, or obstruction of visibility.
+The United States Department of Transportation Road Weather Management Program reports that annual averages from 2007-2016 show 15% of vehicle crashes occurred due to wet pavements, 10% due to rain, 4% due to snow, and 3% due to ice [1].

-Eliminating weather conditions and associated factors is not possible, however, understanding relations between such conditions and crash risk could make drivers more aware of dangerous conditions.
-The following presents an analysis of US traffic accidents surveyed over the span of several years with the intention of developing a severity assessment model, ie. How do weather conditions impact crash damage?
+Eliminating weather conditions and associated factors is not possible, however, understanding relations between conditions and crash risks could make drivers more aware of dangerous conditions.
+The following document presents an analysis of US traffic accidents surveyed over the span of several years with the intention of developing a severity assessment model, ie. How do weather conditions impact vehicle crash damage?

 # Dataset

 ## [US Accidents](https://www.kaggle.com/sobhanmoosavi/us-accidents)

-The dataset used for this project was found on Kaggle and put together by [3]-[4].
+The dataset used for this project was found on Kaggle and put together by [2]-[4].
 It contains 3.0 million records of spatial-temporal traffic accidents across 49 US states from February 2016 to December 2019.
 Among these records, variables such as time of day, latitute/longitude, weather conditions, road features were collected.
 This section summarizes the dataset's features and provides additional insight to its organization.

 ### Features